Table of contents:

 Arteaga, Coahuila: The Mexican Switzerland 🌲

 Arteaga, often called the “Mexican Switzerland,” is a charming mountain town in Coahuila.
-It has snowy winters, cute cabins, and stunning views, making it a go-to spot for anyone who loves winter!
+It has snowy winters, cozy cabins, and stunning views, making it a premier spot for anyone who loves winter sports!

 Arteaga is just a 30-minute drive from Saltillo, the capital of Coahuila, which has direct flights from Mexico City and Monterrey.
 You can rent a car from Saltillo or take a taxi to reach Arteaga.